 “I walked straight up to that orphanage, knocked on the door, and told that headmaster that I was the legal father and guardian of the O’Connor children and I had come to collect their bag that had been left behind!
 When that sneaky man saw how well-dressed I was, he gave a cowardly shriek and ushered me in.
 He started with the nervous chatter.
 I told him to cease.
 I didn’t care for useless apologies.
 I just wanted the drawing-“

 “We spent a good hour searching the orphanage in vain.
 He kept throwing open closets and tossing stuff to the ground.
 As the minutes went by empty-handed, I could tell how nervous he was growing, especially after I informed him my father-in-law is a strict, Texas lawyer.
 I finally heard a tiny voice behind me.
-A beautiful boy of about ten had crept down the stairs and whispered to me in secret that Theodore’s carpetbag was upstairs in the attic.
+A beautiful boy of about sixteen had crept down the stairs and whispered to me in secret that Theodore’s carpetbag was upstairs in the attic.
 He had spotted it in the snow while emptying the coal bins, and took it up to the attic so the headmaster wouldn’t throw it away-“

-“After rescuing the bag, I asked the boy what his name was, he responded with Ashton Hara.
+“After rescuing the bag, I asked the boy what his name was, and he responded with Ashton Hara.
 I told him I would be back to see him.”

 The twins gave another round of shrieks and cries.
 Theodore felt like sobbing - Little Ashton Hara, who has been abandoned twice and adopted once.
-His real parents left him on the steps of the orphanage when the boy was about eight-years-old, with the excuse that they couldn’t feed him anymore.
+His real parents left him on the steps of the orphanage when the boy was about sixteen-years-old, with the excuse that they couldn’t feed him anymore.

 Ashton was adopted a week, or so, after Theodore and his siblings arrived, and returned because he was too delicate for labor.
 How happy he had been when a family from upstate New York chose him on adoption day.
 He had been promised a good life and school up till the Eighth Grade.
 Two weeks later, the boy was found sobbing on the orphanage steps.
 He had been dropped off in the cold, with a note in his pocket.
 The headmaster took him in, and read the note aloud to everyone, his voice snickering, “Too delicate for farm labor!
 Don’t want him!”